Critical-Infrastructure-Systems-Lab/manual/about.md

 There are a few important values on which our team builds.
 In particular, we believe in:

-- A respectful, constructive, and pleasant working environment, in which everybody feels welcome and nurtured.
+- A diverse, respectful, constructive, and pleasant working environment, in which everybody feels welcome and nurtured.

 - Academic work-life balance.
 All stages of academic life can be challenging; we follow [these rules](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8282063/) to guide us through our daily life.